samiyonas/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-write a script that adds execute permission to the owner 6-a script that adds execute permission to owner and group, and read permission to others 7-a script that adds execution permission for everybody
+5-write a script that adds execute permission to the owner 6-a script that adds execute permission to owner and group, and read permission to others 7-a script that adds execution permission for everybody 8-a script that gives full permission to others but none to owner and groups